Kattis91/what-is-cooking/README.md

   - Sean from the Tutor Assistance team for teaching me about the CSS word-wrap Property (used on the recipe detail page) and helping me to update timeout function for alert messages due to utilizing the newer version of Bootstrap.

   - My mentor Jubril for good briefings, feedback and tip.

+  - Daisy_mentor (#project-portfolio-4) for sharing information about closing completed User Stories.

   - Kay (the facilitator in my team) for always patiently answering all my questions during our Monday sessions &#128512;

-  - Karolis_5P (Peer Code Review) who took time to look at my project, check the functionality and come up with valuable feedback.
+  - Karolis_5P and Emma S-A_5P (Peer Code Review) who took time to look at my project, check the functionality and come up with valuable feedback.

 ## Deployment